 2. Noise Metrics Review

-N.O.I.S.E. supports investigation and review of DNL and its current level of 65db as the FAA’s s sole metric used to measure noise impact.
-We support expanding noise metrics to also take into account the increased concentration of overflights due to the narrowing of flight paths and the decrease in separation between aircraft enabled by PBN procedures to insure that noise impacts are appropriately measured.
+N.O.I.S.E. supports investigation and review of DNL and its current level of 65 as the only metric used to measure noise impact and expanding noise metrics to take into account the increased concentration of overflights due to the narrowing of flight paths and the decrease in separation between aircraft enabled by PBN procedures to insure that noise impacts are appropriately measured.

 In order to adequately understand and address the impacts of aviation noise, we must first establish adequate metrics to measure those impacts.
-We understand that the FAA, supported by some Members of Congress are in the process of studying whether 65 decibels is still the appropriate DNL level for measuring noise impacts and if DNL itself is still the best metric.
-As we move forward with NextGen, implement PBN, and undertake major airport overhauls, lowering the DNL level may allow for further mitigation for impacted communities.
-N.O.I.SE supports investigation of lowering the DNL level; however, we believe it will not address impacts that are caused by concentrated flight paths characterized by PBN procedures.
+The FAA and Members of Congress are in the process of studying whether 65 is still the appropriate DNL level for measuring noise impacts.
+As we move forward with NextGen, implement PBN and undertake major airport overhauls, lowering the DNL level may allow for further mitigation for impacted communities and N.O.I.SE supports investigation of lowering the DNL level, however it will not address impacts that are caused by concentrated flight paths characterized by PBN procedures.

 As DNL is an average and humans do not perceive noise in averages but rather as individual events, we believe it is time to investigate alternative metrics that could measure impacts such as: